What Does a Nutritionist Do, Exactly?

 So here's the obvious question: Then why aren't you getting the results you want?

 Health information (some reliable, some not) is more widely available than ever.
-If you want to educate yourself on what to eat, it's never been easier.
+If you want to educate yourself on what to eat, you can do so with a fair amount of ease (hello, Google).
 Yet people continue to struggle with meeting their health and fitness goals.
+(And, hey, you're only human.)

 I often hear people say they don't need a dietitian because they already know what to eat and what to avoid.
 (Spoiler: Many people are actually quite off-base about what's really "healthy.")
 Some people look at dietitians as "glorified lunch ladies" (that quote comes courtesy of an OkCupid prospect who had no idea he was talking to someone with the credentials M.S., R.D., C.D.N.).
 While I do have an extensive collection of name tags and hairnets in the closet where I keep the other skeletons (and my old lab coats), I actually refer to myself as a "nutritionist" and "health coach."
-It's not that credentials don't matter—they communicate that someone has the proper training.
-It's just that most people don't even know what those letters after my name mean.
+It's not that credentials don't matter — they communicate that someone has the proper training.
+It's just that most people don't even know what those letters after my name mean and many also wonder, "what does a nutritionist do?"

 By assuming that all you can get from working with a dietitian is a lecture that sounds like "eat this, don't eat that," you're dismissing what could be a valuable resource.
 Food is just one part of the big picture.
 It's really about behavior change, and a dietitian can serve as a coach to help you apply what you know (or think you know) to your real life.

-Here are just a few things that can happen when you work with a nutritionist:
+So, what does a nutritionist do for you?
+Here are just a few things that can happen when you work with a pro:

 You can identify and work through barriers.